cprerovsky/rest-quest/README.md

 ## API

 1. ```/register/``` your player by sending a POST request with your ```name```
-2. wait for your POST request to be answered by the server with a view
+2. wait for your POST request to be answered by the server with a ```view```
 3. POST your next move to ```/move/``` with ```player```containing your name and ```direction``` the direction you want to move to.
 The server will also answer with a view

-## What is a 'view'?
+## What is a ```view```?

 A view is an array of an array of objects that describes the surrounding tiles you can see.
 As different terrains provide different visibility, the array size can change.

 ```
+{
-[
+    view: [
         [ {"type": "grass"}, {"type": "mountain"}, {"type": "mountain"} ],
         [ {"type": "grass"}, {"type": "forest"}, {"type": "water"} ],
         [ {"type": "grass"}, {"type": "water"}, {"type": "water"} ]
-]
+    ],
+    treasure: false
+}
 ```

+Included with the ```view``` the server response also contains the ```treasure``` parameter, which tells you whether you successfully picked up the treasure from the map.
+The other player might have snatched the treasure the moment before you moved on the target square, so this field is for you to document whether you picked it up successfully.

+## Range of vision

-Different terrains allow for different visiblity
+Different terrains allow for different range, thus changing the size of the view returned.

-* forest: 3x3 view
+* forest: will give you a 3x3 view of your surroundings
 * grass: 5x5 view
 * mountain: 7x7 view